 There are times when grandparents may want to make their own application to have their contact arrangements with their grandchildren maintained or re-established because it will benefit those grandchildren.
 If the parents will not assist and they should be the first people contacted then there may be no alternative but to look at court proceedings.

-As a grandparent you have to get permission from the court to make an application for contact which could be indirect contact such as sending cards and presents, telephone calls or direct contact where you get to see the children.
-To do this you need to complete a form C2, it is a relatively simple form.
+As a grandparent you have to get permission from the court to make an application for contact which could be direct contact where you get to spend some time with the children or indirect contact such as sending cards and presents, telephone calls or a combination of these.

 Of course going to court is the last thing that grandparents want to do usually but if the situation is not improving and matters look bleak for the grandchildren’s relationship with their grandparents it may be the only viable option available.